Cesar-Jim/react-study/src/notes/18-pure-component.md

 - decides when the render() method should be executed and when it shouldn't

 * Component and Pure Component have one difference: PureComponent handles the shouldComponentUpdate() method for you
-* When props or state changes, PureComponent will do a shallow comparison (will no dig in nested values) on both props and state
+* When props or state changes, PureComponent will do a shallow comparison (will no dig into nested values) on both props and state
 * Care should be taken with nested props, since a PureComponent only checks the first level of props
 * React memo (which is one of React's top level APIs), can be used to prevent a re-render when the incoming props of this component haven't changed (using hooks)